AxisCommunications/acap-runtime/README.md

 The ACAP Runtime service provides the following APIs:

-- Machine learning API - An implementation of [Tensorflow Serving][tensorflow].
+- Machine learning API - An implementation of [TensorFlow Serving][tensorflow].
 There are usage examples available for the Machine learning API written in [Python][minimal-ml-inference] and [C++][object-detector-cpp].
 - Parameter API - Provides gRPC read access to the parameters of an Axis device.